Bell Mobility Terms of Service

 No. Programming may not be redistributed, rebroadcast, transmitted or performed in any form, and no admission may be charged or any other consideration received by or for your benefit from any third party in return for allowing such third party to listen to or view any Programming provided by or through Bell.

 If you plan to stop using your Device, it is your responsibility to delete any personal information and content it contains.
 To do so, you must reset the Device to factory settings.
 Visit support.bell.ca to find out how.
-If you upgrade or replace your Device, Bell may not be able to transfer your content.
+If you upgrade or replace your Device, your content may not be transferable.
 If your content is important to you, then ask whether the content can be transferred.

-Bell may update the software, features and settings on your Device and/or SIM Card wirelessly as necessary, without notice, and you agree that these updates may be required in order to continue receiving the Services.
+When you accept this Agreement, you agree to Bell updating the software, features and settings on your Device and/or SIM Card wirelessly as necessary, without additional notice, and you agree that these updates may be required in order to continue receiving the Services.

-If your Device was provided at a discount as part of this Agreement and your account is in good standing and your Device is eligible, you can unlock your Device after a minimum of 90 calendar days, if you pay an unlocking Fee (plus applicable taxes) of $50.00, or $150.00 if your account carries a security deposit or is subject to a credit limit.
-If your Device was purchased from Bell at full retail price or you brought your own Device (originally purchased from Bell), your Device can be unlocked upon request and payment of an unlocking Fee of $50.00, plus applicable taxes.
-If your account is in past due, your Device will not be unlocked until your account balance is paid in full using a credit card.
+When you purchase a Device from Bell it will be locked and can only be used on the Bell network.
+If your Device was provided at a discount as part of this Agreement and your account is in good standing and your Device is eligible, you can unlock your Device after a minimum of 90 calendar days, if you pay an unlocking Fee (plus applicable taxes) of $50, or $150 if your account carries a security deposit or is subject to a credit limit.
+If your Device was purchased from Bell at full retail price or you brought your own Device (originally purchased from Bell), your Device can be unlocked upon request and payment of an unlocking Fee of $50, plus applicable taxes.
+If your account is past due, your Device will not be unlocked until your account balance is paid in full using a credit card.
 Visit bell.ca/onetimefees for details.

-If you purchase a Device from Bell which does not meet your needs, you may return your Device (up to 2 Devices per subscriber) if the Device: (a) is returned within 15 calendar days of the start date; (b) is in “near new” condition with the original packaging, manuals and accessories; and (c) has not exceeded 30 minutes of voice usage in the case of phones, smartphones and turbo hubs; or 50 MB of data usage in the case of data-only Devices (such as tablets, turbo sticks, mobile hotspots, turbo hubs).
-You may be subject to a Device restocking Fee, plus applicable taxes.
+If you purchase a Device from Bell which does not meet your needs, you may return your Device (up to 2 Devices per subscriber) if the Device: (a) is returned within 15 calendar days of the start date; (b) is in “near new” condition with the original packaging, manuals and accessories; and (c) has not exceeded 30 minutes of voice usage or 50 MB of data usage.
 SIM Cards are not returnable once the packaging has been opened or the SIM Card is activated.
 If you are a person with a disability, your Device may be returned in “near new” condition with the original packaging, manuals and accessories within 30 calendar days of the start date and double the corresponding permitted usage set out above.

 As soon as you let us know that your Device has been lost or stolen, we can suspend your Service.
 If you report your Device as lost or stolen, and Bell has not been notified of its return within a specified time period, then the Device may be permanently disabled.
 Remember that this Agreement continues to apply even after you have reported your Device lost or stolen.
 What happens with your Charges or account balance depends on whether your Services with Bell are on a Postpaid or Prepaid Rate Plan, as set out below:

-- Postpaid: You must pay (i) all Charges and Fees, plus applicable taxes, incurred up until such time as we receive your notice that the Device was lost or stolen; and (ii) either your minimum monthly Rate Plan Charge (if you continue this Agreement) (“Minimum Monthly Charge”) or the applicable Cancellation Fee (if you cancel this Agreement).
+- Postpaid: You must pay (i) all Charges and Fees, plus applicable taxes, incurred up until such time as we receive your notice that the Device was lost or stolen; and (ii) either the minimum monthly Charge set out in your Critical Information Summary (if you continue this Agreement) or the applicable Cancellation Fee (if you cancel this Agreement).

 If the Device was purchased as part of this Agreement and either the Device is within the manufacturer’s warranty period or you subscribe to Bell’s Smart/Phone Care Plan, you will be provided with a loaner device (along with related accessories) (“Loaner Device”) for free, if we have one available.
 If Bell is unable to provide you with a Loaner Device and you would otherwise have to pay a Cancellation Fee to avoid paying for Services during this time, then your Services will be suspended and you will not be charged for your Services while your Device is being repaired.
+Device Payment Customers will be charged the applicable Monthly Device Payment(s) during the repair period.
 If your Device is being repaired by Bell and it is not covered by the manufacturer’s warranty or Bell’s Smart/Phone Care Plan, then you may be charged a Fee plus applicable taxes for the Loaner Device.

 Simply return it to the retail store location specified by Bell within 5 business days of receiving your repaired Device, unless instructed otherwise by Bell.
 Please remember that you must delete any personal information and content the Device contains (by resetting it to factory settings) prior to returning the Device to Bell.